 - Central members are invited to make sandwiches for the Community Fridge together before Shabbat services on the second and fourth Friday of every month.
 Members, please check your email to register.

 Thursdays & Fridays, 6:00–7:30 am | Pavilion

-The Breakfast Program, formerly known as the Caring Committee Feeding Program, is among Central Synagogue’s longest ongoing social justice projects.
-Originally conceived and implemented by longtime congregant Nat Shapiro in 1983, the Breakfast Program was started in response to Mayor Koch’s outcry for New York City’s religious institutions to respond to an exploding homeless and hungry problem.
-Today, many clients of the Breakfast Program are people who work multiple jobs and greatly appreciate and regularly rely on the warm, nutritious start to their day.
-Currently, our volunteers are helping to distribute premade sandwiches and other “to-go” items from the doors in front of the Pavilion entrance.
-Social distancing is observed and a contactless pickup system for the food has been arranged.
+The Breakfast Program is among Central Synagogue’s longest ongoing social justice projects.
+Originally conceived and implemented by longtime congregant Nat Shapiro in 1983, the Breakfast Program was started in response to Mayor Koch’s outcry for New York City’s religious institutions to respond to increasing homelessness and hunger throughout the city.

 Every Thursday and Friday morning, from 6:00-7:30 AM, Central members package and serve hot meals and to-go sandwiches to guests outside of the sanctuary.
 For more information and to sign up to volunteer, please send an email to [email protected].